wavefrontHQ/wavefront-sdk-java/README.md

 <tr>
   <td><a href="https://docs.wavefront.com/wavefront_sdks.html#sdks-for-sending-raw-data-to-wavefront">Sender SDK</a></td>
-  <td align="justify">Lets you send raw values to Wavefront for storage as metrics, histograms, or traces, e.g., to import CSV data into Wavefront.
+  <td align="justify">Lets you send raw data to Wavefront for storage as metrics, histograms, or traces, e.g., to import CSV data into Wavefront.
   </td>
   <td>
     <ul>